clappr/retry-utils/README.md

 (*) Mandatory fields.

 The `retryPromise` method apply a fuzz factor of 50% in either direction.
 So if the ideal delay is `1000ms`, the actual delay will be randomly chosen between `500ms` and `1500ms`.
-Configuration:

 <br>